 Introductory Courses in Art Therapy

 The Introductory Courses in Art Therapy offer a first approach to the conceptual framework of the discipline, its origins, fundamental principles and fields of application, providing an initial theoretical base to understand art therapy practice from a psychodynamic approach.
+Throughout 5 days of intensive training, the role of the art therapist, the therapeutic framework and the artistic-therapeutic processes are explored in depth through the analysis of real cases, facilitating a clear and meaningful integration between theory and practice.

 Why take an Introductory Course at Metàfora?